 They'll have an opening this Friday, LIMBO, a group show with over forty artists presenting only pieces made in 2020.

 With the season opening and lock down measures eased, make sure to go out and visit your favorite museums, galleries and art spaces.
-All of them are functioning covid-free and will be very happy to see your faces again.
+All of them are functioning covid-proof and will be very happy to see your faces again.